Welcome to Railfuture Scotland

 RAILFUTURE CAMPAIGN SUCCESS

-LEVENMOUTH RAIL LINE HAS BEEN RE-INSTATED
+LEVENMOUTH RAIL LINE HAS REOPENED AFTER COMPLETE REBUILD

 Thursday 8 August 2019: Railfuture Scotland was delighted when the Scottish Transport Secretary, during his visit to Levenmouth, announced the green light and £75m for reopening the rail line to Levenmouth for passenger services.
 It was great news for this long running saga, which will benefit a deprived area of Fife.